What is an insurance Benefit Investigation (BI)?

 What payment methods can I use?

 You can use either bank transfer, Credit Card or PayPal.
-In US and Canada, checks are also accepted.

 Can I set up an institutional billing account?